bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

 ### Sync3 filters

-The PIO code gives me a bitstream for each output of an ACM3306 chip, but I still need to turn that into a voltage which will then be compared to a lookup table (and a bit more math) to get a temperature.
-The problem is noise.
-I'm processing about 15 million samples per second per channel, and with that comes a lot of noise.
+The PIO code gives me a bitstream for each output of an ACM3306 chip, but I still need to turn that into a voltage which will eventually be converted into a temperature.

-To process this data, I'm using a Sync3 filter.
-Each stage integrates the input signal, then applies a comb filter to remove unwanted frequency components.
-The code implements this as a class that processes blocks of 32 samples at a time, with a configurable decimation ratio that determines how many samples to accumulate before producing an output.
+To process this data, I'm using a Sync3 filter that works like this:

+- **Integration Stage**: Each stage of the Sync3 filter sums the incoming signal over a specified period, more specifically a specified number of samples.
+I believe it's 4096 DMA transfers, so 131,072 individual samples (4098*32).
+- **Comb Filter**: This removes the noise and harmonics of the signal.
+- **Decimation**: After filtering, the Sync3 filter applies decimation or keeping only every nth sample.
+I believe I'm only keeping every 16th sample.
+This is the easiest place to 'tune' the filter, giving me the required signal resolution with the lowest computational cost.
+- **Running Average**: Putting a running average on the output of the filter gets rid of transient noise and outliers.

 ![diagram of filter](/images/Sync3mermaid.png)

 The filter also includes a running average to further smooth the output.
 The result is remarkably clean voltage readings.
 I'm getting microvolt resolution and sample rates around 10Hz.

+#### Somehow it's 120Mbps

+Because the microcontroller I'm using has a fantastic DMA system, I'm using the RP2040 to automatically transfer blocks of data from the PIO's RX FIFO to memory without CPU intervention.
+This greatly reduces the processing burden on the main CPU, enabling it to focus on tasks such as additional signal processing.

+As a quick aside, reading one channel of ACM DAC data is processing about 15 Megabits per second.
+Eight channels is 120Mbps.
+That's processing data faster than late 90s Ethernet on a chip that costs $4.
+That's absurd.

 ### Device Hardware